 The WDC series is equipped with two compressors operating in parallel on a single evaporator and condenser.
 The WCC series is equipped with two compressors, each operating on one refrigerant circuit of a two circuit evaporator and condenser.
 In the series, each unit has one compressor connected to a condenser and evaporator.
 The basic sizes of compressors are the 079, 087, 100, 113,and 126.
 They provide a cooling capacity range from 600 to 2700 tons.
-The chillers use refrigerant R-134a.
+The chillers use R-134a or R-513A refrigerant.